What is proteinuria?

 Proteinuria is a condition characterized by the presence of greater than normal amounts of protein in the urine.
 It is usually associated with some kind of disease or abnormality but may occasionally be seen in healthy individuals.

 Plasma, the liquid portion of blood, contains many different proteins.
 One of the many functions of the kidneys is to conserve plasma protein so that it is not excreted along with waste products when urine is produced.
-There are two mechanisms that normally prevent protein from passing into urine: (1) the glomeruli provide a barrier that keeps most larger plasma proteins inside the blood vessels and (2) the small proteins that do get through are almost entirely reabsorbed by the tubules.
-For additional details on kidneys and how they function, see the video on How Kidneys Work on the Davita web site.
+There are two mechanisms that normally prevent protein from passing into urine:

 Proteinuria most often occurs when either the glomeruli or tubules in the kidney are damaged.
 Inflammation and/or scarring of the glomeruli can allow increasing amounts of protein and sometimes red blood cells (RBCs) to leak into the urine.
 Damage to the tubules can prevent protein from being reabsorbed.
 Proteinuria may also develop when too much of a small protein is present in the blood and the tubules cannot reabsorb all of it.

-Healthy people can have transient or persistent proteinuria.
+Healthy people can have temporary or persistent proteinuria.
 It may be associated with stress, exercise, fever, aspirin therapy, and exposure to cold.
-Some people excrete more protein into the urine when they are standing up than when they are lying down (orthostatic proteinuria), though this condition is rare in individuals over age 30.
+Some people release more protein into the urine when they are standing up than when they are lying down (orthostatic proteinuria), though this condition is rare in individuals over age 30.
 However, a detectable level of protein in the urine usually indicates the presence of an underlying disease or condition and warrants further investigation to determine the cause.

 The most common cause of proteinuria is kidney damage resulting from: